Do Essential Oils Expire? Should You Keep Old Essential Oils or Toss Them?

 So due to all of these reasons, old essential oils can be dangerous.

-Can You Use Expired Essential Oils?
+How to Use Expired Essential Oils

 Just because an older essential oil shouldn't be used on your skin, that doesn't mean you need to toss it.
 Here are a few ideas for how to use them.

-• Refresh drains.
+- Refresh drains.
 Drop some oil down your drains to help freshen them.
 Citrus scents like lemon and orange work great for this!

-• Freshen up your vacuum cleaner bag.
+- Freshen up your vacuum cleaner bag.
 Put a few drops of lavender or rose essential oils in or on your bag before vacuuming.

-• Clean your house.
+- Clean your house.
 Use peppermint oil in a homemade cleaner like this homemade cleaning paste or homemade window cleaner.

-• Repel pests.
+- Repel pests.
 Place a drop or two of oil on a cotton ball and place it where you have a pest problem.
 Peppermint, thyme, and spearmint are some oils that work against certain pests.

-Essential Oil Components and Shelf Life
+Essential Oil Components That Affect Shelf Life

 Note that Tisserand recommends storing your essential oils in the refrigerator.
 The following time frames should be halved if they are stored in an area with exposure to heat or light.